-APPENDIX D

-Questions about life changes
+Appendix D: Questions about life changes

-A change in your life that can make you eligible for a Special Enrollment Period to enroll in health coverage.
+A change in your life can make you eligible for a Special Enrollment Period to enroll in health coverage.
 Examples of qualifying life events are moving to a new state, certain changes in your income, and changes in your household size (like if you marry, divorce, or have a baby).
+For a full list of life events, visit HealthCare.gov/coverage-outside-open-enrollment/special-enrollment-period.